GlitchVector/NudeNet/README.md

    print("CUDA available:", torch.cuda.is_available())
    ```

-2. **PyTorch 2.6+ Model Loading Issues**:
+2. **PyTorch Model Loading Issues**:
    - PyTorch 2.6+ introduced new security restrictions for model loading
+   - Our container uses PyTorch 2.0.1 with CUDA 11.8, which avoids these restrictions
-   - If using Docker, run `docker run --gpus all -it nudenet-gpu fix-models` to fix models
+   - If you encounter model loading issues, you can still run `docker run --gpus all -it nudenet-gpu fix-models`
    - Use the direct ONNX runner as an alternative: `docker run --gpus all -it nudenet-gpu onnx 320n`

 3. **ONNX Runtime vs PyTorch**: